 3. If you’re moving the fish in plastic bags, place the bags in an insulated styrofoam container.

-What to Do After the Move
+6. After the Move

 Once you arrive at your new home…